apereo/cas/installation/Configuring-Authentication-Components.md

 but the behavior can be further controlled by setting `#setAuthenticationPolicy(AuthenticationPolicy)` with one of the following policies.

+######`AnyAuthenticationPolicy`
-* `AnyAuthenticationPolicy` - (Default) Satisfied if any handler succeeds.
+Satisfied if any handler succeeds.
 Supports a `tryAll` flag to avoid short circuiting at step 4.1 above and try every handler even if one prior succeeded.
+This policy is the default and provides backward-compatible behavior with the `AuthenticationManagerImpl` component of CAS 3.x.

+######`AllAuthenticationPolicy`
-* `AllAuthenticationPolicy` - Satisfied if and only if all given credentials are successfully authenticated.
+Satisfied if and only if all given credentials are successfully authenticated.
 Support for multiple credentials is new in CAS 4.0 and this handler would only be acceptable in a multi-factor authentication situation.

+######`RequiredHandlerAuthenticationPolicy`
-* `RequiredHandlerAuthenticationPolicy` - Satisfied if an only if a specified handler successfully authenticates its credential.
+Satisfied if an only if a specified handler successfully authenticates its credential.
 Supports a `tryAll` flag to avoid short circuiting at step 4.1 above and try every handler even if one prior succeeded.
 This policy could be used to support a multi-factor authentication situation, for example, where username/password authentication is required but an additional OTP is optional.

 The following configuration snippet demonstrates how to configure `PolicyBasedAuthenticationManager` for a straightforward multi-factor authentication case where username/password authentication is required and an additional